 Nothing in this policy precludes officers from taking quick action when faced with a life-threatening situation, such as an active shooter.
-When safe and feasible, officers shall not unnecessarily jeopardize their own safety or the safety of others through tactical decisions that unreasonably place themselves or others at risk including but not limited to (Washington State Office of the Attorney General Model Use of Force Policy):
+When safe and feasible, officers shall not unnecessarily jeopardize their own safety or the safety of others through tactical decisions that unreasonably place themselves or others at risk including but not limited to:

-- (a) Immediately approaching a person without proper evaluation of the situation. - (b) Leaving insufficient space between an officer and the person. - (c) Not providing time for a person to comply with commands. - (d) Unnecessarily escalating a situation.
+(a) Approaching a person prior to evaluating the situation.

+- (b) Leaving insufficient space between an officer and the person. - (c) Not providing time for a person to comply with commands.